chendiqian/GNN4SDP/README.md

 ```

 A few tricks for training:
-- If Edge GT training unstable, use ReLU.
 - If Edge GT runs OOM, use batch gradient accumulation by setting a smaller batch size and `train.accum > 1`.
-- If PPGN training unstable (especially dense instances), use `gnn.layernorm=True`.
-But it does not guarantee performance gain in all experiments.
-- For synthetic dataset, 100 epoch is enough.